cagarweyne/React-Tutorial/readme.md

 ```

 Right, this lesson was all about props, so let's cut to the chase.
 First of all what are props?
 Props in React is simply an object that a component has access to.
-The data inside this component is passed to the compoenent when the component is rendered.
+The data inside this object is passed to the component when the component is rendered.
 This will make more sense when we write it in code.
-So, the first step in our example is to create an options object, ths object will be passed in when we render.
+So, the first step in our example is to create an options object, this object will be passed in when we render the component.